adriengibrat/ts-custom-error/README.md

 ### Known limitations

-- Error name is always `Error` (or the name of the underlying native Error when using `customErrorFactory`).
-You may fix this behaviour if it's an issue with some legacy code:
+#### Minification and transpilation mangle custom Error names.
+Unexpected results are:
+- Minified identifiers in place of custom Error name in Stacktrace
+- Wrong error recognition where using errors name (bad practice) instead of `instanceof`

+You may fix this behaviour by:
+- Using [uglifyjs options](https://github.com/mishoo/UglifyJS2/blob/harmony/README.md) `--mangle 'except=["MyError"]'` (need to specify all custom error names) or `--keep_fnames` / `--keep_classnames` (nothing to specify but your bundle size will be larger)
+- Setting explicitly error name:

 ```ts
 import { CustomError } from 'ts-custom-error'